'Ghost nets': How lost and abandoned fishing gear is destroying marine wildlife | CBC News

 Ghost nets

-According to the protection society, there's an estimated 800,000 tonnes of ghost fishing gear that makes its way into oceans around the world each year.
-The nets, ropes and traps are often lost in storms, snags, or when they're run over by other vessels.
+According to the protection society, an estimated 800,000 tonnes of ghost fishing gear makes its way into oceans around the world each year.
+The nets, ropes and traps are often lost in storms, snags or when they're run over by other vessels.

-Experts say it's hard to quantify exactly how much makes its way into waters around coastal B.C.
-However, annual work done by the region's Fisheries and Oceans Canada staff highlight how significant the problem is.
+Experts say it's hard to quantify exactly how much of it makes its way into waters around coastal B.C.
+But annual work done by the region's Fisheries and Oceans Canada staff highlight how significant the problem is.

 Earlier this year, staff recovered more than 200 lost, abandoned and illegal crab traps in Boundary Bay near White Rock.
 Crews released more than 1,200 live crabs back into the water.